Get your team started in minutes

 • Lambda Function – It checks if those files are formatted correctly before moving forward.

-• Step Functions – This keeps everything in order, ensuring each step happens in the right sequence.
+• Step Functions – Keeps everything in order, ensuring each step happens in the right sequence.

 • S3 Stage Folder – Think of this as a waiting room for validated files.